Football Frequently Asked Questions

-A: Online registration for the La Costa Canyon Pop Warner program is available on our website from March to June each year.
-In-person registration is also required and will take place on April 19th and May 10th 2023, at La Costa Canyon High School.
+A: Online registration for the La Costa Canyon Pop Warner program is available on our website from March thru May each year.
+In-person registration is also required and will take place on April 19th at La Costa Canyon High School and on May 17th 2023, at Gaspar Physical Therapy.
+There will be an opportunity to have a player's physical done by an MD onsite on May 17th.
 Please refer to the Registration page on our website for specific dates, times, locations, and forms required for registration.

 Q: When does the season start?